Templater User Scripts Obsidian

 // ...

-of a config element and re-prompt the user with the modified value
+of a config element and re-prompt the user with the modified value.
+To achieve

 turn will be processed by a custom function to obtain the movie summary from an